endurabyte/FitEdit.Landing/source/landing/privacy.md

 <p>We may collect personal information such as your name and email address when you provide it to us through our website or the app.</p>
 <p>We may also collect non-personal information, such as your IP address, browser type, and operating system, to improve our website and services and to analyze trends.</p>
 <p>If you authorize it, we collect your fitness data such as your workouts.</p>
-<p>We do not collect your payment information.
-That is handled by our payment processor.</p>
 <p>We will delete any of your data you ask us to.</p>

 <h2>Data Shared</h2>